 So, you’ve filed an insurance claim, and the insurance company is giving you the runaround regarding your claim.
 Sadly, this is an all-too-common scenario.
-The insurance company wants to avoid paying you so, naturally, it will do everything possible to avoid doing so.
+The insurance company wants to avoid paying you so naturally, it will do everything possible to avoid doing so.

 Insurance companies must act in good faith under Texas law, but not all do.
-If you suspect your insurance company is acting in bad faith with regards to your insurance claim, reach out to an attorney with McLaurin Law now for legal advice about the prospects of your case.
+If you suspect your insurance company is acting in bad faith with regard to your insurance claim, reach out to an attorney with McLaurin Law now for legal advice about the prospects of your case.

 What Does It Mean for an Insurance Company to Act in Bad Faith?

 Insurance companies must act according to an implied covenant of good faith and fair dealing, often simply shortened to “good faith.”
-This means you agree to pay your monthly premiums and, in return, in the event you have an insurance claim, the insurance company agrees to act in good faith when investigating, adjusting, and settling, or paying out, your insurance claim.
+This means you agree to pay your monthly premiums, and, in return, in the event you have an insurance claim, the insurance company agrees to act in good faith when investigating, adjusting, and settling, or paying out your insurance claim.

-Some insurance companies breach that agreement, or act in bad “bad faith” when handling your insurance claim.
+Some insurance companies breach that agreement or act in bad “bad faith” when handling your insurance claim.
 Why would an insurance company do this?
 It’s simple: The insurance company doesn’t want to pay your claim.
 And, if it must pay, it would prefer to give you as little money as possible.

 Insurance companies act in bad faith by resorting to the following tactics:

-• Refusing to pay a valid or properly-covered claim
+- Refusing to pay a valid or properly-covered claim

-• Denying your claim without good cause
+- Denying your claim without good cause

-• Undervaluing and underpaying your claim, attempting to pay you less than you’re rightfully owed for your claim
+- Undervaluing and underpaying your claim, attempting to pay you less than you’re rightfully owed for your claim

-• Failing to conduct a reasonable, good faith investigation of your claim
+- Failing to conduct a reasonable, good-faith investigation of your claim

-• Unreasonable delaying processing of your claim (for instance, “losing” your paperwork)
+- Unreasonable delaying processing of your claim (for instance, “losing” your paperwork)

-• Misrepresenting policy language
+- Misrepresenting policy language

-• Refusing to pay for all covered damages
+- Refusing to pay for all covered damages

 If your insurance company pulls any of these tricks, you may have a bad faith claim against your insurance company.